luanphandinh/go-playground/README.md

 This projects is for some fun examples.

 #`io_bound_tune_test.go`
-The result is very much depend on the server response, but ultimately the result from running concurrent is remarkable faster.
+* The result is very much depend on the server response, but ultimately the result from running concurrent is remarkable faster.
+* When making a request through network, that have significant latency.
+Therefor running IO Bound processes in concurrent will have positive impact on performance
 ```bash
 GOGC=off go test -cpu 1 -run none -bench . -benchtime 3s
 goos: darwin